Doctor-SE/test/README.md

 Is Blast part of the Superchain?

-D  Blast uses Optimism's technology but is not officially part of the Superchain
+A  Yes, Blast is officially part of the Optimism Superchain

 What is the purpose of the MegaMafia program?